YoussefFathi/MINE/README.md

 			 - Use mpi_rendering.render_tgt_rgb_depth_mv() to:
 				 -  Render the new view by applying homography warping on each source view to map it to the target view.
 				 -  Fuse the estimated target MPIs using **naive averaging method**.
 Other fusing methods will be implemented in this part as future work.
-				 - Use render() to render the final target rgb image .
+				 - Use render() to render the final target rgb image.
 		 - Calculate the target view losses and add them to the final loss of the network.

 Created "train_mv.py" to load the new dataloader and training pipeline of multi-view MINE.